DDMAL/cantus/README.md

 ### Launch in development

-In the `.env` file, the `PORT` variable is set to `8000` (development) by default.
-This will turn on Django's debug mode, showing detailed traces when Django encounters errors, as well as turn off security settings that might stop you from accessing the site locally.
-For deployment on a server, this should be set to `80`.
+In the `.env.sample` file, the `DEVELOPMENT` variable is set to `False` by default.
+For local development, set this to `True` to turn on Django's debug mode, which allows you to access detailed traces when Django encounters errors.
+For deployment on a server, this should remain set to `False`.

 > **Windows Users:** Make sure `/app/django-config.sh` has `LF` line endings before launching.
 This file gets copied over into an Ubuntu container and will break the process if git automatically checked out the file using Windows (`CRLF`) line endings.